TormentedEmu/A16-7DTD-SDX-Mods/README.md

 # 7DTD-SDX-Mods
-SDX Mods for the game 7 Days to Die
+SDX Mods for the game 7 Days to Die Alpha 16.4 ONLY

 Using SDX 0.7.2 - http://7d.l9000.co.uk/SDTD/SDTD.asmx/GetLatestSdxDownload